Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Further discussion

 \subsection{Relation to the quantum Markov property}

-In this subsection, we briefly show a relation between the clustering of quantum entanglement and the approximate quantum Markov property.
+In this subsection, a brief derivation of the relation between the clustering of quantum entanglement and the approximate quantum Markov property is presented.

-For the purpose, we consider the squashed entanglement~\cite{doi:10.1063/1.1643788,Brandao2011,Li2014}.
-It is defined using the conditional mutual information $\mi_{\rho_{ABE}}(A:B|E)$ for tripartite quantum systems:
+For this purpose, the squashed entanglement~\cite{doi:10.1063/1.1643788,Brandao2011,Li2014}, defined using the conditional mutual information $\mi_{\rho_{ABE}}(A:B|E)$ for tripartite quantum systems, is considered:

 Recall that $S_{\rho_{ABE}} (L) $ is the von Neumann entropy for the reduced density matrix on the subset $L\subseteq ABE$.
-Then, the squashed entanglement is defined as follows:
+Thus, the squashed entanglement is defined as follows:

-where $\inf_E$ is taken over all extensions of $\rho_{AB}$ such that $\tr_E (\rho_{ABE}) = \rho_{AB}$.
-Different from the PPT relative entanglement~\eqref{def_Entanglement_PPT_relative}, squashed entanglement is equal to zero if and only if the quantum state is not entangled~\cite{Brandao2011}.
+where $\inf_E$ is considered over all extensions of $\rho_{AB}$, such that $\tr_E (\rho_{ABE}) = \rho_{AB}$.
+In contrast to the PPT relative entanglement~\eqref{def_Entanglement_PPT_relative}, squashed entanglement is equal to zero if and only if the quantum state is not entangled~\cite{Brandao2011}.

-In addition, squashed entanglement is deeply related to the quantum Markov property.
-This implies the following equation for arbitrary tripartition of the total systems ($\Lambda=A\sqcup C \sqcup B$):
+In addition, squashed entanglement is strongly related with the quantum Markov property, which implies the following equation for the arbitrary tripartition of total systems ($\Lambda=A\sqcup C \sqcup B$):

 where $r_0$ is a constant of $\orderof{1}$.
 When the Hamiltonian is short-range and commuting, the above Markov property strictly holds for quantum Gibbs states at arbitrary temperatures~\cite{brown2012quantum,Jouneghani2014}.
-The quantum Markov property has a useful operational meaning~\cite{Fawzi2015}, and it plays a critical role in preparing the quantum Gibbs states on a quantum computer~\cite{Kastoryano2016,Brandao2019,kato2016quantum,CMI_clustering}.
-For non-commuting Hamiltonians with short-range interactions, it is conjectured that the quantum Markov property generally holds in an approximate sense: \begin{conj} [Quantum Markov conjecture] For arbitrary quantum Gibbs states, the conditional mutual information $\mi_{\rho_\beta}(A:B|E)$ ($\Lambda=A\sqcup E \sqcup B$) exponentially decays with the distance between $A$ and $B$:
+Further, the quantum Markov property has a useful operational meaning~\cite{Fawzi2015}, and it is crucial to preparing the quantum Gibbs states on a quantum computer~\cite{Kastoryano2016,Brandao2019,kato2016quantum,CMI_clustering}.
+Thus, for non-commuting Hamiltonians with short-range interactions, it is conjectured that, in general, the quantum Markov property holds in an approximate sense: \begin{conj} [Quantum Markov conjecture] For arbitrary quantum Gibbs states, the conditional mutual information $\mi_{\rho_\beta}(A:B|E)$ ($\Lambda=A\sqcup E \sqcup B$) exponentially decays with the distance between $A$ and $B$:

 with $\xi_\beta = {\rm poly}(\beta)$. \end{conj}